ariaandika/tour/README.md

 # Tour

-HTML Templating in rust

-## Another ?
-What`s the catch ?

-A compiled template where parts of it can be reloaded at runtime in debug mode.
+A rust compiled template where parts of it can be reloaded at runtime in debug mode.

 ```rust
 // main.rs